imagekit-developer/ghost-imagekit-store/README.md

 - `uploadOptions.useUniqueFileName = true` Ghost's local storage adaptor handles duplicate file names automatically.
 When uploading a file to a location where a file with the same name already exists, ImageKit creates a new file version.
 In order to avoid this, `useUniqueFileName` can be set to `true`.
 - `uploadOptions.tags = ["travel", "discover"]` if you want to add associations of tags to your uploaded images.
 - `uploadOptions.folder = "/ghost/blog"` allows to upload all your images into a specific directory in your ImageKit media library.
 By default, files are uploaded to the root of media library.

+## ImageKit dashboard settings

+Ensure that `Restrict unsigned image URLs` settings is turned off in your [ImageKit account](https://imagekit.io/dashboard/settings/images).
+This is because the storage adapter does not fetch images that require [signed URLs](https://docs.imagekit.io/features/security/signed-urls).

 ## Development